lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: In a YOLO grid cell, how many values are typically predicted per anchor box?**
+- A) 4 (box coordinates)
+- B) 5 (box coordinates + objectness)
+- C) 5 + number of classes
+- D) Only class probabilities

+**Answer:** C
+Rationale: Each anchor box predicts 5 values (x, y, width, height, objectness) plus class probabilities for each class, totaling 5 + number of classes.

+---

 **Q: In the Difference of Gaussians (DoG) used in SIFT, what is being computed?**
 - A) The difference between two adjacent scales in the Gaussian scale space
 - B) The gradient magnitude at each pixel